Jonathan Luigs

-Jonathan Luigs (born August 11, 1986) is an American former professional football center who played in the National Football League (NFL).
-Luigs played college football for the Arkansas Razorbacks, earned consensus All-American honors, and won the 2007 Rimington Trophy.
+Jonathan Luigs (born August 11, 1986) is an American former professional football player who was a center in the National Football League (NFL).
+Luigs played college football for the Arkansas Razorbacks, earning consensus All-American honors, and winning the 2007 Rimington Trophy.
 He was selected by the Cincinnati Bengals in the fourth round of the 2009 NFL draft, and only played for a single season.

 Early life

 Luigs was born in Little Rock, Arkansas.
 He attended Pulaski Academy in Little Rock, where he was a three-year starter on the offensive line, playing both center and offensive tackle as well as defensive end.
 He graded out at 90 percent or better in blocking in each of his three varsity seasons.
 In his senior season, Luigs helped Pulaski to win its first state championship (3A) in school history with a 13–2 mark.
 He was subsequently named to the Associated Press Arkansas Super Team and the Arkansas Democrat-Gazette All-Arkansas Team.

 Considered only a two-star recruit by Rivals.com, Luigs was not listed among the nation's top offensive line prospects.
 In fact, he wasn't even listed as one of the top 10 prospects in Arkansas.
 As a result, he was not heavily recruited out of high school.
 He eventually picked Arkansas over an offer from LSU.
 ESPN′s Chris Low would later pick Luigs for his "All-SEC recruiting nobodies" team.